NMillard/dapr-demo/DaprDemo/topics/Application-deployment.md

 # Application deployment

-Deploying applications to production can be a daunting task, made simpler and more manageable through the use of tools like Dapr.
-By abstracting away many of the problems associated with distributed systems, Dapr allows developers to focus more on writing business logic rather than infrastructure code.
+Deploying applications to production can be a frustrating, and at times even confusion task, when comparing what you have locally with what you need in the cloud.

 However, as with any tool, there are potential "gotchas" to be aware of and some limitations.

 ### Ease of Deployment:

 - Platform Agnostic: One of the biggest advantages of Dapr is its platform-agnostic approach.
 It can run on any hardware, OS, or cloud provider, which makes deploying your applications straightforward regardless of your existing tech stack.
-- Consistency: The consistency across environments that Dapr provides helps to streamline the deployment process.
-Whether you’re developing on your local machine or deploying applications in production, you'll use the same runtime APIs in Dapr.
-- Non-Intrusive: Dapr is non-intrusive.
-It runs as a side-car service alongside your application and communicates via HTTP or gRPC.
-This means you don’t need to change your code to take advantage of Dapr.
-It allows for incremental adoption without a complete disruption of the development/deployment cycle.
+- Consistency: Dapr provides a great deal of consistency when across environments, but you still do need to be aware of some cloud-vendor specifics.
+- Kubernetes ready: Component configurations are already written in a kubernetes-ready format.
+As long as you're using a k8 supported component, you can apply it directly to the cluster using `kubectl`.

 ### "Gotchas" and Shortcomings: